 This guitar is finished in fiesta red (we thought it looked cool in black and white) and is tuned the same as a six string lead guitar; E,A,D,G.B.E.

-Above: This is the 1962 re-issue Fender Precision Bass that was presented to Jet by the Fender guitar company for oustanding achivement.
+Above: This is the 1962 re-issue Fender Precision Bass that was presented to Jet by the Fender guitar company for outstanding achievement.
 It has an alder body and is quite light in weight.
 It is strung with Rotosound Flatwound strings which are very comfortable to play.
 The action is medium / high.

 Above: A close veiw of the headstock.

 Above: As well as having awesome reputation as a bassplayer (huge understatment!), Jet is also very handy with a Strat, and his history with the lead guitar goes way back (His number one UK hit 'Diamonds' was played on a de-tuned Fender Jaguar).
 Jet used this particular guitar both on stage and in the studio.
-It is a Fender custom shop model with a see thro blonde ash body and a birds eye maple neck.
-Jet has removed the volume knob as he says it get's in the way when he is playing.
-He use .013 to .056 gauge rotosound strings (yep!
+It is a Fender custom shop model with a see-thro blonde ash body and a birds eye maple neck.
+Jet has removed the volume knob as he says it gets in the way when he is playing.
+He uses .013 to .056 gauge Rotosound strings (yep!
 13 to 56!!!) and the trem is very smooth in operation

 Above: A closeup view of the headstock.